Feminist interpretations of witch trials in the early modern period

-Various feminist interpretations of the witch trials of the Early Modern period have been made and published throughout the nineteenth and twentieth centuries.
+Various feminist interpretations of witch trials in the early modern period have been made and published throughout the nineteenth and twentieth centuries.
 These interpretations have evolved with popular feminist ideologies, including those of the first-wave, second-wave feminism, and socialist feminist movements.

 Historical background to feminist interpretations

 Historical writings from the Early Modern period regarding the witch trials establish a basis for the feminist interpretation of the trials.
 These texts exemplify the witch stereotype, more specifically the female nature of it, that was integrated into society at the time.
+Principally, most of the legal authorities prosecuting witchcraft were male-staffed with mostly female being prosecuted.
+Even with male-dominated crime, women were being prosecuted left and right.

 The Malleus Maleficarum

-The Malleus Maleficarum is one of the most well-known treatise on witchcraft, written by the Catholic clergyman Heinrich Kramer, in 1486.
-The essay is divided into three different parts.
+The Malleus Maleficarum is one of the most well-known treatise on witchcraft, written by the Catholic clergyman Heinrich Kramer, in 1484.
+The essay is divided into three different sections.
 The first asserts how to preach about witchcraft and how to frame witchcraft in a religious way.
-The second section includes details about witches specifically, particularly characteristics common in witches, how witchcraft is conducted, as well as who is susceptible to possession.
+The first sections further explains how witchcraft is either real or not, and makes the conclusion that witch craft must be real due to the Devil being real, linking the two together.The second section includes details about witches specifically, particularly characteristics common in witches, how witchcraft is conducted, as well as who is susceptible to possession.
+The second sections also explains some remedies that can help to prevent witchcraft.
 Finally, the text describes how the prosecution of witches should occur.
+The third sections strictly describes step-by-step how to conduct a witch trial, how to handle accusations, how to interrogate, and charge the accused.
 Each part is organized by asking questions and then providing an answer.
-Today, the Malleus Maleficarum is widely referred to as evidence of the misogynistic nature of witch trials.
+Most of the answers came from religious beliefs.Today, the Malleus Maleficarum is widely referred to as evidence of the misogynistic nature of witch trials.The text shows the power the male audience had over women, and the hopelessness women faced when it came to witch accusations.

 The Malleus Maleficarum clearly and repeatedly asserts that women are more likely to participate in witchcraft or “sorcery” due to qualities that all and only women have.
+Never did during the witchcraft was a man accused or ever held accountable for false accusations.
 One such passage from the second section, which focuses on describing witches in great detail, offers insight into how the author viewed women: